 Some other writings

-During the past year I have become interested in the conceptual and methodological aspects of comparative librarianship.
+During the past few years I have become interested in the conceptual and methodological aspects of comparative librarianship.
 In a conference paper on internationalization of LIS education I included a large section on research method for comparative librarianship.

 Important journals in international and comparative librarianship

-A list of relevant journals is here.
-URLs are given for journals available on the Internet free of charge.
+For a recent list of journals that contain articles relevant to international and compararive libraries, see here.
+It supersedes an earlier, outdated list of relevant journals, in which URLs are given for journals available on the Internet free of charge.